ThioJoe/YT-Spammer-Purge/README.md

 _Therefore,_ what you could do is create an _blank dummy-google-account_ with nothing on it except a empty new channel.
 Then you can grant _that_ channel permission to be a moderator, and use the app through _the dummy moderator account_. **This way, you know that the app will never have the ability to do more than mark comments as held for review** (which the app supports) on your main channel, and have no other access to your account's data.
 You just won't be able to ban the spammers through this app directly, but you can still remove/hide their comments instead of deleting them.
 Just make sure to create the google cloud API project on the dummy account instead.

 Read some additional details about 'moderator mode' on the [wiki page here][Moderator Mode].

+**An Additional Note:** No matter the settings, the program runs completely locally on your own machine using the API key and Google Cloud project you created yourself, so even as the program's creator I will never have access to your channel.

 ## Usage Notes -READ THIS